andreipfeiffer/css-in-js/README.md

 Stitches is probably the most modern solution to this date, with full out-of-the-box support for TS.
 Without a doubt, they took some of the best features from other solutions and put them together for an awesome development experience.
 The first thing that impressed us was definitely the documentation.
 The second, is the API they expose which is close to top-notch.
 The features they provide are not huge in quantity, but are very well-thought-out.

 However, we cannot ignore the fact that it's still in beta.
-Also, the authors identify it as "light-weight", but at __8 kB__ it's worth debating.
-Nevertheless, we will keep our eyes open and follow its growth.

 <br />